YGGverse/Yo/README.md

 Next generation of [YGGo!](https://github.com/YGGverse/YGGo) project with goal to reduce server requirements and make deployment process simpler.

-Index model changed to the distributed cluster model, and oriented to aggregate search results from different instances trough API.
+ - Index model changed to the distributed cluster model, and oriented to aggregate search results from different instances trough API.
+ - Refactored data exchange model with drop all primary keys dependencies
+ - Snaps now using tar.gz compression to reduce storage requirements and still supporting remote mirrors, FTP including

-Codebase following minimalism such as possible.
+ - Codebase following minimalism everywhere as possible.

 ## Implementation